 Jump to:

-Why You'll Love this recipe
+Why You'll Love This Recipe

-- This easy recipe is a breeze to make - just boil, smash, and bake until crispy for an easy side dish.
+- Easy Recipe: This easy recipe is a breeze to make - just boil, smash, and bake until crispy for an easy side dish.
 For extra crispy smashed potatoes, do a quick broil on high heat for the last minute of baking.

-- Fine sea salt: boiled potatoes need plenty of salt to penetrate their dense flesh and add flavor.
+- Fine Sea Salt: Boiled potatoes need plenty of salt to penetrate their dense flesh and add flavor.
 Use kosher salt if you prefer.

-- Olive oil: drizzling the potatoes with olive oil ensures optimum crispy perfection while roasting.
+- Olive Oil: Drizzling the potatoes with olive oil ensures optimum crispy perfection while roasting.

 See recipe card below for all ingredients and quantities.